Mark Kerr (footballer): Falkirk (second spell)

-Kerr signed for Falkirk for a second spell on 3 January 2015.
-Although agreeing a new one-year contract in May 2017, he was released by the club in January 2018 after the side's poor results in the first half of the 2017–18 season.
-One of his teammates during his return spell was Lee Miller, with whom he had also played in his early years with the club (2000–03), as well as at Dundee United (2005–06) and Aberdeen (2008–10).
+Ahead the 2017–18 season, Kerr was appointed as a new captain of Falkirk following the departure of McCracken.
+He started in the first team for the first five months to the season despite facing his own injury concerns along the way.
+However, Kerr soon have a fallen out with manager Paul Hartley.
+As a result, on 24 January 2018, he was released by the Bairns after the side's poor results in the first half of the 2017–18 season.
+By the time Kerr left Falkirk, he made twenty–two appearances in all competitions.
+One of his teammates during his return spell was Lee Miller, with whom Kerr had also played in his early years with the club (2000–03), as well as at Dundee United (2005–06) and Aberdeen (2008–10).